 Health Care Commitment

 Because of our role in the global health care industry, BARD is committed to improving the quality of life through health care.
 The Foundation primarily supports selected grants in the fields of Urology, Oncology, Vascular and Surgical Specialties.
 Partnerships are developed as a result of sharing BARD's core values of quality, integrity, service and innovation.
+Health Care Commitment donations may include scholarship programs, public health and education awareness campaigns and fellowship support to organizations such as hospitals, hospital foundations, medical and nursing schools and universities and other non-profit organizations.
 Grant proposals may be submitted in accordance with the Application Guidelines.

 As a worldwide leader in healthcare, BARD has an impact on many communities.
 The Local Community Commitment seeks to benefit communities in which BARD has significant operations and employee populations in the U.S. and Puerto Rico.
 This program improves the quality of life in our local communities by providing grants in the areas of Education, Health Care, Social Welfare and Arts and Culture.
 Division locations select appropriate projects that best reflect the needs of their local communities and the interests of their employees.
 Volunteer involvement on the part of employees is highly regarded since BARD values our employees' personal time and their desire to make a difference.
 Grant proposals may be submitted in accordance with the Application Guidelines.